 At the end of the day, I know you will get through this.
 It will be hard and painful for awhile, but your life will go on and you will adapt.
 Maybe you’ll even be happier than you ever thought you could be.
 Maybe not.
 But, like relationships, things tend to go much more smoothly when the desire from both parties is equal and mutual.
 You deserve to go to a college that can’t wait for you to set foot on their campus, who has been waiting for an applicant just like you.

-Hey, current and soon-to-be college students!
+Hey, current and incoming college students!
 Check out my new book After the Acceptance Letter: Seven Healthy Mindsets for Emotional Wellness in College.
 It’s all about how to manage your mental and emotional wellbeing during the college years.
-It’s a quick read with fun stories and interactive exercises – perfect for those of you who realize that good mental health is a hallmark of feeling great, inside and out.
+A quick read with fun stories and interactive exercises, After the Acceptance Letter is the perfect companion for you!

 This site is for informational purposes only.
 It isn’t intended to diagnose or treat any mental health problems and is not intended as psychological advice.